-I’m not wiring the leaf I’m using for the coverlet, so once I have cut it out and made sure the edges are clean, I’m laying it on the veiner and pressing it gently just to imprint the veins on the front of the leaf.
-Then turn it over and imprinting the veins on only the top of the back of the leaf.
+I’m not wiring the leaf I’m using for the coverlet, so once I have cut it out and made sure the edges are clean, I’m laying it on the veiner and pressing it gently to imprint the veins on the front of the leaf.
+Then turn it over and imprint the veins on only the top of the leaf’s back.
 Refer to Video at 13:09

 I’m painting a little glue on the baby’s body and around the sides of the gumpaste disc.

-Using some brown petal dust, I’ve tinted the top of the baby’s head, so it looks like hair.
+Using some brown petal dust, I’ve tinted the top of the baby’s head to look like hair.

 Making the leaves

 Now I’m making some wired rose leaves by the easy method that I showed you in a previous project.
-When I’ve wired the leaves, I am bending them over slightly so that when I put them around the base of the blossom, they cover it completely.
+When I’ve wired the leaves, I am bending them over slightly so that when I put them around the blossom’s base, they cover it completely.

 I’ll leave them to dry before I use them.

-The rose leaves put into the gumpaste that the blossom is standing on, so I’m trimming the wires, so they are just long enough to insert into the gumpaste beneath the blossom.
+The rose leaves are put into the gumpaste that the blossom is standing on, so I’m trimming the wires so they are just long enough to insert into the gumpaste beneath the blossom.
 Refer to Video at 15:08

 I’m making sure that the leaves cover the base that the blossom is standing on.

-Now you know how this cake topper is made I am sure that after you have made it yourself, I am sure that in the future you will be able to come up with your own interpretation of it.
+Now you know how this cake topper is made, I am sure that after you have made it yourself, in the future, you will be able to come up with your own interpretation of it.